Preschool near me | 9 things you should be asking!

 Contrary to what you might think, inspection reports do not tell the whole story.

-Obviously, you’ll want to know that child protection procedures and the health and safety stuff is in order but there’s more to finding the best preschool nearby than a inspectors report…
+Obviously, you’ll want to know that child protection procedures and the health and safety stuff is in order but there is much more to finding the best preschool nearby than an inspectors report…

 Don’t be afraid to talk to preschool staff about the expectations they have for the children in their care.

-Anyone who understands toddler development would not expect them to sit still for extended periods or share a toy.
+Anyone who understands toddler development would not expect them to sit still for extended periods or force them to share a toy.

 Unsurprisingly there are science-backed reasons why our toddlers should be spending several hours outside every day.